 The Utility Bill Adjustment Process

-If the Utility Billing Adjustment Committee or its designee grants a billing adjustment, the amount of excess usage due to the leak will be billed—as required by State law (CA Constitution Article 13D §6(b)(3-4)) —at the Tier 1 rate.
+If the Utility Billing Adjustment Committee or its designee grants a billing adjustment, the amount of excess usage due to the leak will be billed—as required by State law (CA Constitution Article 13D §6(b)(3-4)) —at a discounted rate.

 A Customer receives an abnormally high bill, and after doing some research, discovers a service line leak.
 The leak is repaired promptly and the customer applies for an adjustment.
 The customer’s prior month usage was 5 units and his current bill with the leak has usage of 32 units.
-If approved, the adjustment will be on the total number of units billed in Tier 2 (all units over 8, so in this case, 24 units).
-Those 24 units will be adjusted to the Tier 1 rate and the difference of $2.00 per unit credited directly to the customer’s account.
-The total credit in this case is $48.00 (24 x $2.00)
+If approved, the adjustment will be on the total number of units billed in Tier 3 (all units over 12, so in this case, 20 units).
+Those 20 units will be adjusted to the Tier 2 rate and that difference will be divided in half.
+The 22% reduction per unit credited directly to the customer’s account.

 When sewer costs are adjusted